CyberShadow/dmdprof/blog.md

 and [how deep some of these interactions go](https://github.com/dlang/phobos/pull/5916#issuecomment-362896993), but also allows quickly identifying [immediately actionable improvements](https://github.com/dlang/phobos/pull/6122).

+Hopefully, the tool will come in useful to D users as well as D developers in the future.

 Source code and detailed usage instructions can be found on the GitHub repository:
 https://github.com/CyberShadow/dmdprof